-- 1. They thought the cross proved Jesus was wrong.
-But... - 2.
-In reality, the cross proved they were wrong.
+1. They thought the cross proved Jesus was wrong.
+But...

-May I speak frankly?
+2. In reality, the cross proved they were wrong.

+I'll speak frankly.
 We, just like these mockers, tend to minimize sin.
-You may think the sin in your life is not that big of a deal, but I remind you that Jesus faced the atrocity of the cross because of it.
+We may think the sin in our lives is not that big of a deal, but I remind you that Jesus faced the atrocity of the cross because of it.
 The cross reveals how much God hates our sin.

-How can we fondle and tolerate even 'little sins' in our lives?
+How can we tolerate even 'little sins' in our lives?
 The cross should convict us when we think that it was because of our sin that the Savior died.
-Do you have any known, tolerated sin in your life, any sinful thought, attitude, or habit?
+Do you have any known, sin in your life, any sinful thought, or attitude, or habit?
 I invite you to come to the cross, see its severity, and leave it there.

 It is believed that John Newton introduced his song, "Amazing Grace," to the church he pastored on January 1, 1773.
 He also preached a sermon that morning.
-I read it online this week-it's in his own handwriting.
-Here is what he said towards the beginning of that sermon:
+I read it online-it's in his own handwriting.9 Here is what he said towards the beginning of that sermon: